An expat guide to living in Budapest

 It was a bit harder for us to find a place because we wanted a spacious flat with 2 bedrooms, one which we could use as an office.
 Ideally, we wanted a newly renovated, extremely quiet flat with new furniture and appliances, located in the heart of the city, and preferably at a low cost.
 After almost a month of hunting for the elusive flat, we almost gave up, when, our magical flat appeared.

-In conclusion, rent an Airbnb when you arrive (here is £25 off to get you started) and start searching.
-Use your time in the Airbnb to hunt for flat and visit as many as you can in your prefered district.
+In conclusion, rent an Airbnb when you arrive and start searching.
+Use your time in the Airbnb to hunt for a flat and visit as many as you can in your preferred district.

 The best time to start is pre-season, in January/February.
 You should be able to find a flat by March/April the latest.
 If you planning on arriving in the summer, however, prepare for high Airbnb prices.
 Also good to remember, that the market goes to sleep around November.
 Nobody likes to move in the cold and just before Christmas.